coderdost/full-stack-dev-2023/README.md

-# Please download REACT-APP from Node-12 branch
+# Please download REACT-APP from THIS branch

-It is not added in node-8 but added in final code in `node-12` branch